Cover photo by Andrew & Heather Hodgson.

 Length attains 43mm; Wingspan up to 53mm.

-Males are most similar to Pseudagrion spernatum (Upland Sprite) and Pseudagrion draconis (Mountain Sprite).
-The Slate Sprite is differentiated from the fore mentioned species by lacking pruinosity on the face and by its bronze-black abdomen that mostly lacks pale pruinosity.
-In addition the species all have differently shaped claspers.
+Male Slate Sprites are most similar to Pseudagrion spernatum (Upland Sprite) and Pseudagrion draconis (Mountain Sprite).
+The Slate Sprite is told from the aforementioned species by lacking pruinosity on the face and by its bronze-black abdomen that mostly lacks pale pruinosity.
+In addition, the 3 species all have differently shaped claspers.

 Females are variably coloured from pale brownish to Blueish.
-Best identified by their association with the males.
+They are best identified by association with the males.

 Click here for more details on identification.